Dinosaur-Park/heyelb/README.md

 HeYe is a kubernetes-native, high-performance loadbalancer.

-HeYe provides traffic forward features, which handle traditional north-south traffic, as well as east-west traffic in datacenter and supports three health check type.
+HeYe provides traffic forward features, which handle traditional north-south traffic, as well as east-west traffic in datacenter and supports three health check types.

 The technical architecture of HeYe LB: